ibm-cloud-docs/satellite/host-reqs.md

 Want to add hosts from other cloud providers to your location?
 See [Cloud infrastructure providers](/docs/satellite?topic=satellite-infrastructure-plan#create-options-cloud).
 {: tip}

 Can't meet these host requirements?
-[Contact IBM Support](/docs/get-support?topic=get-support-using-avatar) and include the following information: the host system configuration that you want, why you want the system configuration, and how many hosts you intend to create.
+[Contact {{site.data.keyword.IBM_notm}} Support](/docs/get-support?topic=get-support-using-avatar) and include the following information: the host system configuration that you want, why you want the system configuration, and how many hosts you intend to create.
 {: note}

 ## Host system requirements